My relationship with smartphones was a bumpy one.

 After a couple of weeks I began to enjoy this freedom.
 I spent less time looking at a screen.
 I stopped itching to check my phone.
 I didn’t worry about software updates or battery life.
 And I didn’t have to fret over a £500 device filled with sensitive data being perched in my pocket.
 This “headspace” wasn’t life-changing, but it felt good.

-Reverting to a dumb phone may seem like a step back.
-I think it marks the future.
+Reverting to a dumb phone may seem like a step back, but I think it marks the future.
 People value space more and more.
 Space from technology, noise, stuff, crowded streets.
 Our brains are overstimulated by this hyper-connected, cluttered world.
 We need relief.

 Ditching my smartphone was not a rejection of technology.
 It’s just a way of getting some respite.
 Although I use my laptop more as a result, I find it easier to escape the digital world without a tiny computer in my pocket too.